-The Academy uses the scheme from the PSHE association.
+The Academy uses the Kapow scheme of work which is based on the PSHE association curriculum.
 The Programme of Study is structured around an overarching question for each term or half term.
 These begin in key stage 1 as 'What? and 'Who?'' questions and build throughout Key Stage 2 into 'Why?' and 'How?' questions.
-The three core themes from the Programme of Study are fully covered - colour-coding highlights whether the overall topic focus is Health and Wellbeing (green), Relationships (beige) or Living in the Wider World (blue), although some half term blocks will draw on more than one core theme.
+The six core themes from the Programme of Study are fully covered Families and Relationships, Health and Wellbeing, Safety and the Changing Body, Citizenship, Economic Wellbeing and Identity.
 Teaching builds according to the age and needs of the pupils throughout the primary phase with suggested developmentally appropriate learning objectives given to respond to each key question.
-We use the resources from Kapow to support the teaching of the curriculum
+For further details, see the condensed Long Term Plan in appendix.